tucats/gopackages/compiler/README.md

 set them.
 Functions defined within another function only exist as long as that function is running.

+## array
+The `array` statement is used to allocate an array.
+An array can also be created as an array constant and stored in a variable.
+The array statement identifies the name of the array and the size, and optionally an initial value for each member of the array.

+    array x[5]
+    array y[2] := 10

+The first example creates an array of 5 elements, but the elements are `<nil>` which means they do not have a usable value yet.
+The array elements must have a value stored in them before they can be used in an expression.
+The second example assigns an initial value to each element of the array, so the second statement is really identical to `y := [10,10]`.

 ## if
 The `if` statement provides conditional execution.
 The statement must start with a expression which can be cast as a boolean value.
 That value is